isnoa/nestjs-rename-resource/README.md

 ## Resource Renaming Script Configuration

+This code is JS, which is specific to nestjs, so you can type `'node rename-resource.js'` in your terminal.

 ### Required Variables

 This script requires you to set 4 configuration variables at the top of the file: